Jeff Bridges thanks fans as he documents treatment following cancer diagnosis

 "I want to thank you all for reaching out during this time," says the actor.

 Jeff Bridges has posted a photo of himself receiving treatment following his cancer diagnosis.
-The Big Lebowski star announced last week that he is grappling with lymphona.
+The Big Lebowski star announced last week that he is grappling with lymphoma.

 "I want to thank you all for reaching out during this time, it feels good getting all the well wishes and love!"
 Bridges wrote in a note which accompanied the image.